 For distance sales of imported goods

-- Are you an e-merchant selling imported goods (dropshipping) directly from your supplier’s country outside the European Union to your customers?
+- Are you an e-seller selling imported goods (dropshipping) directly from your non-EU to your end customers located within the EU?

-- Are your packages worth less than 150 euros?
+- Are your consignement’s lower than 150 euros?

-- Are your clients individuals established within the European Union?
+- Are your clients private individual located within the European Union?

 I am a European online seller with a turnover of less than 10,000 euros in three EU countries (for example, 5,000 euros in Italy, 3,000 euros in Sweden and 4,000 euros in Germany).
 Do I still have to identify myself at the one-stop shop?